-On the left you have your PIE inbox.
+On the left, you have your PIE inbox.
 If you expand the Node, you will see every PIE item that you have downloaded listed there.

-On the right is the additional files view.
+On the right is the additional file view.
 Sometimes a PIE package will contain a single Route or interface.
 Other times, it’ll contain a whole host of additional files, from configuration settings to sample data.
 If the PIE package contains any of these additional files, they will be displayed in this panel.

 Select your PIE package here to see any additional files it may have.
 Remember that if you don’t see any additional files here, that simply means that the package you downloaded didn’t have or need any.

 Finally, loading your PIE package for use is as easy as drag and drop.
 Select the item in your PIE inbox that you want to load, and simply drag it into the file management panel.

 A Package Import dialog will appear.
 Select Import Selected to import the package files, and they will be imported into your workspace.

 Within moments, you’ll see your PIE content right where you dropped it, all ready to be used.